 So how can you use the VAKT method with your child at home?
 I will give an example of what VAKT looks like when are you are teaching phonics.

-You will want to use a method called Model, Trace, Copy, Memory.
 You will write the letter large.
-It is best to do this on a large piece of paper, chalk board, or white board.
+It is best to do this on a large piece of paper, chalkboard, or white board.

 MODEL: As your write the letter (visual) large, you will also say the sound of the letter at the same time (auditory).
 This is known as SOS, simultaneous oral sounding.

 I would say that if you wrote the letter at least two feet high, that should suffice.
 But don’t feel limited to only writing something two feet high, feel free to write it even larger if you want.
-Get a large drawing pad or butter block paper for this activity if you want to use paper.
+Get a large drawing pad or butcher block paper for this activity if you want to use paper.